 The idea that, when you build a business or a career, you should simply follow your passion and everything will fall into place is tantalizing.
 Who doesn't want to believe that if we simply do what we love, everything will work out just fine?

 "Follow your passion" is a seductive idea, but it's terribly incomplete business advice.

-If you have a craft business, you have probably followed your passion.
+If you have a craft business, you have probably followed your passion to some extent.
 That can be great.
 It's one piece of the puzzle, but it's not everything.
 It's just a small part of a much bigger picture.

 "Follow your passion" is incomplete advice that often seems to be given by people who have had a spectacular career but who have never actually been involved in the nitty-gritty realities of helping people launch a career or business.
 It implies that if you just do what you love, success will automatically follow, and that, unfortunately, is magical thinking.

 If you're building a craft business, your craft is probably your passion.
 But some people don't have a passion.
 They have values and interests but not something you'd call a passion.
 If you're that person, then the advice to "follow your passion" is not helpful, and it may make you feel stressed and inadequate.
 You may wonder what is lacking in you if you don't have a passion.

 What if you follow your passion but don't succeed?

 If following your passion is supposed to automatically, magically lead to success, what if you don't succeed?
 Are you then supposed to believe you weren't passionate enough?
 Pinning all of your hopes for success on one factor - your level of passion - provides an unhelpful, incomplete picture.

 Alfred Adler was a respected psychotherapist, and his advice to people was to, "Follow your heart, but take your brain with you."